-All language majors:
+Required courses for all language majors:

-At least one year of courses in the selected language A second year of courses in the selected language is recommended prior to admission
+• At least one year of courses in the selected language

-• One year of college level coursework in the declared language OR at least one year of high school in which the primary language of instruction was the declared language.
-Completion of two years of college level foreign language is strongly preferred.
+NOTE: One year of high school in which the primary language of instruction was the declared language may be used to satisfy the language requirement for admission purposes.
+Completion of two years of college level foreign language is strongly recommended.

-LATIN AMERICAN STUDIES PRE
+LATIN AMERICAN STUDIES PRE 🚼